Northwest hotelier-turned-ambassador Gordon Sondland faces impeachment spotlight

 National media accounts have pointed to Sondland as a problematic witness, calling out the discrepancies in his story compared with other witnesses.
 “Time and again, envoy’s Ukraine tale differs from others,” read the Tuesday headline of an Associated Press analysis.
 An earlier analysis by Politico reported he faced a “credibility crisis.”

 A Portland attorney for Sondland did not respond to requests for comment this week.
-But in a statement last month, the attorney, Jim McDermott, said Sondland, unlike some Trump administration officials, planned to comply with a subpoena to testify in the impeachment.
+But in a statement last month, the attorney, Jim McDermott, said Sondland, unlike some Trump administration officials, planned to comply with a subpoena to testify in the impeachment inquiry.

 “Ambassador Sondland has at all times acted with integrity and in the interests of the United States.
 He has no agenda apart from answering the Committee’s questions fully and truthfully,” said the statement issued to Willamette Week.